10 Best UNESCO World Heritage Sites in America

 This part of the Appalachian Mountains is best known for its remarkable smoky-blue haze.
 Even before the White Man, the Cherokee considered the mountains to be a sacred place and referred to the area as “land of the blue smoke.“

 We lived only a few miles from the park for years and often took advantage of its miles of roads and hiking trails.
-I mean, who wouldn’t be enchanted by the park’s many waterfalls and beautiful vistas?
+I mean, who wouldn’t find the park’s many waterfalls and beautiful vistas captivating?
 Bring your camera, because driving over Newfound Gap offers incredible panoramic views of ridge upon ridge of forested beauty.
-We often encountered animals like bear, whitetail deer, turkeys, and elk, particularly in the historic Cades Cove area.
+We often encountered animals like bears, whitetail deer, turkeys, and elk, particularly in the historic Cades Cove area.

 ⓘ TIP: Be sure to visit Cades Cove while you’re there.
 It’s one of the most visited cultural sites in America, with well preserved homesteads, scenic mountain views, and easy-to-see wildlife.